+The problem with celebrity endorsements is twofold.
+First, companies can mask their own dubious propositions by letting a popular, trusted personality do the dirty work for them.
 The other issue is that reputable companies can't control their celebrity mouthpieces outside the soundstage.
 Tiger Woods' infidelity was a disaster for all involved with his "brand."
 Regardless of final legal dispositions, sports heroes Ben Roethlisberger and Kobe Bryant were still accused rapists, bad news for those banking on them at the time of allegations.

 Pushing debit cards, gold coins and fried, fatty foods (as does Paula Deen, a recently revealed diabetic) is how some celebrities pay the bills.